Early identification of need and risk

 - requires immediate mental health intervention

 - requires consideration for admission to hospital or residential social care environment

 Some additional support needs may be difficult to identify on arrival, particularly if there is a language barrier.
-If it is suspected that the individual may be at greater risk of harm (including self-harm, neglect, or self-neglect) due to:

 Information should be passed to the local authority where the person is at the time the support needs are identified.
 Attention should be given to anyone who may require immediate attention due to a physical or mental health concern.

 People arriving from Ukraine are entitled to the same access to health and social care provision as Scottish citizens.
 Health, social work and social care professionals should therefore: